-PK-12 Concentration
+PK-12 Leadership Concentration

-The Doctor of Education in Educational Leadership with a PK-12 concentration is a practitioner oriented program intended for students currently holding leadership positions, or aspiring to obtain a leadership position in elementary and secondary education settings as educator leaders, principals, vice principals, superintendents, and other administrative leaders.
+The Doctor of Education in Educational Leadership with a PK-12 concentration is a practitioner-oriented program intended for students currently holding leadership positions, or aspiring to obtain a leadership position in elementary and secondary education settings as educator leaders, principals, vice principals, superintendents, and other administrative leaders.
 Students learn the conceptual/theoretical, attitudinal, and operation skills to transform educational systems and graduates are prepared to lead change in a PK-12 education system.
-All candidates will develop the skill set necessary to operate as a scholar-practitioner with the completion of a three-article dissertation.
+All candidates will develop the skill set necessary to operate as a scholar-practitioner with the completion of a doctoral study.

-EDD 631 School Reform 4
+EDD 631 School Reform 4 EDD 634 Current Issues in PK-12 Education 4

-EDD 634 Current Issues in PK-12 Education 4
+EDD 606 Management of Change in Education 4

 EDD 636 Dimensions of Teacher Leadership 4

-n Elective Courses (4 Semester Hours) urse from the following options:

-' ' 13.7/

-EDD 606 Management of Change in Education 4

 EDD 630 Principles of Instructional Leadership 4

-EDD 635 Professional Development and Mentoring 4